wmvanvliet/psychic/docs/dataset.rst

-The :class:`golem.DataSet` object
+The :class:`psychic.DataSet` object
 =================================

-The main datastructure used by Python is the :class:`golem.DataSet` class.
-It's was designed for usage in machine learning so it's property names come from the machine learning literature.
-This section explains how the class is used to represent EEG data.
+The main datastructure used by Psychic is the :class:`psychic.DataSet` class.
+It is a flexible container for EEG data that supports easy mangling, chopping, twisting and pounding of the data, while always enforcing proper meta-data, such as channel names and time stamps.

-The following code loads an example EEG recording will produce a :class:`golem.DataSet` object and prints it to display some summary information about it:
+The following code loads an example EEG recording will produce a :class:`psychic.DataSet` object and prints it to display some summary information about it:

 >>> import psychic
 >>> cont_eeg = psychic.load_bdf(psychic.find_data_path('priming-short.bdf'))
 >>> print cont_eeg
-DataSet with 149504 instances, 40 features [40], 1 classes: [149504], extras: []
+DataSet with 149504 instances, 40 features [40], 3 classes: [148792, 355, 357], extras: []

 Instances, features and classes
 -------------------------------

-A :class:`golem.DataSet` is a collection of *instances*, where each instance is described by a number of *features*.
+A :class:`psychic.DataSet` is a collection of *instances*, where each instance is described by a number of *features*.
 An instance is a single unit that we wish to analyze; what constitutes a 'single unit' can change along the analysis (could be a single EEG sample, or a trial, or even a group of trials).